Topological exodromy with coefficients: Introduction

-Improvements (3) and (4) are also related.
-The proof contained in \cite{Lurie_Higher_algebra} explicitly relies on model categories, and is heavily built on the fact that functors from $\Pi_\infty^\Sigma(X,P)$ to $\cS$ can be realized as left fibrations over $\Pi_\infty^\Sigma(X,P)$.
+Both these statements are consequence of a \emph{different proof} than the one given in \cite[Theorem A.9.3]{Lurie_Higher_algebra}.
+Indeed, the proof in question relies on model categories, and is heavily built on the fact that functors from $\Pi_\infty(X,P)$ to $\cS$ can be realized as left fibrations over $\Pi_\infty(X,P)$.
 These two facts together make it difficult to adapt the proof \emph{verbatim} to different coefficients than $\cS$.
-On the other hand, it is also difficult to bootstrap on Lurie's result to deduce the same result for arbitrary presentable $\infty$-categories, although it would be possible to deal with the case of compactly generated $\infty$-categories in this way.
+It is also difficult to bootstrap on Lurie's result to deduce the same result for arbitrary presentable $\infty$-categories, although it \emph{is} possible to deal with the case of compactly generated $\infty$-categories in this way (see e.g.\ \cite[Theorem B.9]{Jansen_Stratified_Borel_Serre}).
+We offer instead a \emph{purely $\infty$-categorical proof}, that is summarized below.

-We propose therefore a new proof which is purely $\infty$-categorical and that we briefly summarize below.
-Our approach has also several pleasant consequences.
-First and foremost, we obtain a \emph{better functoriality} of the exodromy equivalence.
-Notably, if $f \colon (X,P) \to (Y,Q)$ is a morphism between conically stratified spaces, then the square

-is made $2$-commutative by a natural transformation $\psi_f$ that is a priori not invertible.
-We say that $f$ is \emph{exodromic} if $\psi_f$ is an equivalence.
-In \cite[Proposition A.9.6]{Lurie_Higher_algebra} it is shown that if the stratification on $X$ coincides with the stratification $f\inv(Q)$ induced by $f$, then $f$ is exodromic.
-Our approach allows to improve this result: